tpmanley/EdgeDrivers/govee/README.md

 ## Running the Driver
 After the prior steps have been completed you can discover all your Govee devices by going to the SmartThings App, go to Add device, and Scan for nearby devices.
-If everything is working your a new device will be created for each Govee device on your network.
+If everything is working a new device will be created for each Govee device on your network.

 ## Known Bugs